-Salt – one of the five tastes (sweet, sour, salt, bitter and umami), has the ability to impact the end result of any dish.
-You could have the most impeccable dish at a fine dining restaurant, prepared with the highest quality ingredients by the world’s greatest chef, but only the perfect amount of salt could bring the flavours home.
-You probably know the usual pantry suspects, table salt or sea salt, but there are different types of salt.
-They differ in terms of origin, texture and sodium content.
-Some are shaped like the pyramids of Egypt and some look like sapphire blue diamonds and some are as old as the seas.
+Salt has the ability to impact the outcome of any dish.
+You could have the fanciest dish at a fine dining restaurant, prepared with high-quality ingredients by the world’s greatest chef, but only the perfect amount of salt could bring the flavours home.
+While table and sea salt are the usual pantry suspects, there are plenty more types of salt.
+They differ in origin, texture and sodium content.
+Some are shaped like the pyramids of Egypt, or look like sapphire diamonds, and some are as old as the seas.

 Fleur De Sel

 Fleur de sel is extracted from certain parts of France.
 In ancient times, it was used as a salve (ointment) and, surprisingly, as a laxative.
-It’s one of the rarest and most expensive types of salt because of low annual yields and labour-intensive harvesting required.
+It’s one of the rarest and most expensive types of salt due to low annual yields and labour-intensive harvesting required.
 Fleur de sel is sourced from the surfaces of seawater using a salt panning method, where pyramid-like crystals are extracted.

 Fleur de sel translates to ‘flower of salt’ in French due to the flower-like appearance formed by salt deposits on seawater surfaces.
 It was once believed that in order to preserve the structure and delicate nature of the salt, it should be harvested by ‘gentle’ female hands!

-Many confuse Maldon salt with fleur de sel due to the appearance, apart from price, the main difference between the two is that fleur de sel has a greyish colour, and Maldon salt has a white hue.
+Many confuse Maldon salt with fleur de sel due to the appearance; apart from price, the main difference between the two is that fleur de sel has a greyish colour, and Maldon salt has a white hue.
 It also has a more oceanic, ‘moist’ taste, whereas Maldon salt has a distinct dryness.
-Fleur de sel is typically used as a finishing salt on most dishes, instead of seasoning during the cooking process because it loses its characteristic texture once dissolved.
+Fleur de sel is typically used as a finishing salt on most dishes instead of seasoning during the cooking process, this is because it loses its characteristic texture once dissolved.